allinurl/goaccess/README.md

 Or to parse a specific status code, e.g., 500 (Internal Server Error):

     # awk '$9~/500/' access.log | goaccess -

+And to get an estimated overview of how many bots (crawlers) are hitting your server:

+    # tail -F -n +0 access.log | grep -i --line-buffered 'bot' | goaccess -

 #### TIPS ####